-EchoPanel® is a landmark brand from Woven Image which has been designed to deliver against environmental, aesthetic and acoustic criteria to improve the overall look, feel and comfort of a commercial interior space.

-EchoPanel® can be used as a panel or tile applied directly to the wall, as a room or space divider, in workstations, as a ceiling baffle or a variety of other applications where both good design and acoustic performance are required.
+EchoFlex is a velcro receptive acoustic wallcovering from Woven Image.
+It has been designed to deliver against environmental, aesthetic and acoustic criteria to improve the overall look, feel and comfort of a commercial interior space.
+EchoFlex's ability to be cut and installed on curved surfaces enables a host of unique applications such as a panel or tile applied directly to the wall, as a room or space divider, in workstations, as a ceiling solution or a variety of other applications where both good design and acoustic performance are required.
+It is available in a range of colours that match Woven Image's EchoPanel® colour palette.